 It’s a beautiful site from my perch back to the first tee.
 I noticed the sunshine on the hill in front of the No. 1 tee several hundred yards away.
 After six or seven groups had left the tee, the footprints in the dew looked like dotted lines in the grass.

 A maintenance worker was assigned the fairway bunker on No. 1.
-His name was Curtis, and he was from Hawaii.
-It was his 10th Masters.
+His name was Curtis, and he was from

 Between groups, he removed the rake so that no ball’s path would be altered by making contact with the rake.
 After a caddy would rake the trap, Curtis put the finishing touches on the bunker and wiped away any sand that remained in the grass on the bunker face.
 These are Augusta National details that get lost.